Kanchan1599/ANS/wiAddNewVMTemplate.md

 ## Steps

-   There are two places where we have to make changes-
+   There are three steps We need to perform-

    1. Template validation in vcenter